euroscipy/euroscipy_proceedings/papers/steve_brasier/steve_brasier.rst

 The UK has a fleet of Advanced Gas-cooled Reactors (AGRs) which became operational in the 1970's.
 These are a second generation reactor design and have a core consisting of layers of interlocking graphite bricks, **ADD FIGURE** which act to slow neutrons from the fuel to sustain the fission reaction.
 Although the UK does not regularly experience significant earthquakes it is still necessary to demonstrate that the reactors could be safely shut-down if a severe earthquake were to occur.

-A series of computer models have been developed to examine the behaviour of the reactors during an earthquake.
-These models are regularly upgraded and extended as the cores change over their lives to ensure that the relevant behaviours can be simulated.
-The models themselves are analysed using the commercial Finite Element Analysis code LS-DYNA.
-This calculates predicted positions and velocities for the thousands of graphite bricks in the core during the simulated earthquake.
+A series of computer models have been developed to simulate the behaviour of the reactors during an earthquake.
+These models are regularly upgraded and extended as the cores change over their lives to ensure that the relevant behaviours are included.
+The models themselves are analysed using the commercial Finite Element Analysis code LS-DYNA, which predicts positions and velocities for the thousands of graphite bricks in the core during the simulated earthquake.

 However engineers seek answers to high-level questions such as:

 - Can the control rods still enter the core?
 - Is the integrity of the fuel maintained?